-^{185 20} ILCS 3855/1-75(h).
+^{186 20} ILCS 3855/1-75(h).

-186 83 Ill.
+187 83 Ill.
 Admin.
 Code. §§ 1200.110, 1200.220.

-83 of the Illinois Administrative Code.
+The IPA has previously received comments on these possible approaches and how the IPA could ensure that in conducting procurement events it complies with Section 1-75(h) of the IPA Act and Section 1200.220 of Title 83 of the Illinois Administrative Code.
 Based on those comments and subsequent review of the alternatives, the IPA recommends that the approach used in the procurement events since 2014 be continued to support the procurement events recommended in this Plan.
 That approach is for the energy contracts to maintain the condition in the utility pre-bid letter of credit allowing the utility to draw if the Supplier Fees are not paid by a date certain.
 Likewise, as used in the recent procurement events, there will also be an agreement between the IPA and each utility on how funds would flow back to the IPA for payment of the Supplier Fees under this circumstance.